Increasing user retention by 7% with a new onboarding

-Users (talent seekers) were taking too long to engage with their job openings after posting them, leading to a high dropout rate in the platform.
+Talent seekers (one segment of our users) were taking too long to engage with their job openings after posting them, leading to a high dropout rate in Torre.

-We identified the root cause was the complexity and unclear description of some features in our platform, which were difficult to understand for new users.
+We identified that the main cause was the complexity and unclear descriptions of some features on the platform, which were also difficult to understand for new users.

-To address this, we developed a self-guided tour that briefly explained the most important features in the platform.
-This initiative resulted in a 7% increase in user retention, a 14% improvement in positive user feedback, and a 37% completion rate for the tour.
+To address this, I developed a self-guided product tour that briefly explained the most important features of the platform.
+This effort resulted in a 7% increase in user retention, a 14% improvement in positive user feedback, and a 37% completion rate for the tour.

 Company: